UNM-CARC/QuickBytes/R_at_CARC/installing_packages.md

 ## Installing interactively

 This is the way that most of us are probably comfortable with installing packages with R since it is exactly the same way you install packages on your laptop.
-However, because the head node of CARC systems it is best practice to not be compiling binaries for R for an extended period of time if there is any significant overhead.
+However, because the head node of CARC systems is a shared resource it is best practice to not compile binaries for R for an extended period of time because it can result in overhead on the head node.
 To avoid this we can request a compute node for interactive use, or even better, one of our debug nodes.
-The actual call to Torque, or job scheduler, will be explained in more depth later, but for now to request an interactive node typ the following at the command prompt on Wheeler:
+The actual call to Torque, our job scheduler, will be explained in more depth later, but for now to request an interactive node type the following at the command prompt on Wheeler:

 ```
 yourusername@wheeler-sn$ qsub -I -l walltime=01:00:00 -l nodes=1:ppn=8